antalsz/hs-to-coq/examples/ghc/notes.md

 - Util

 This is a huge grab-bag.
-Should add definitions to this file on demand.
+We should be able to translate this module, only laziness prevents it.
+Did a quick pass commenting out the *many* functions that we will never want to translate.

-- Maybes
+- IdInfo/IdInfo2/Id

-Should go back and generate this.
-Needs mtl though.
+These modules are axiomatized to avoid cyclic data structures due to, say class definitions.

+class F a where
+  foo :: F b => (a,b)

 Generated Modules